Holographic display: Micromagnetic piston display

 The piston display, invented by Belgian company IMEC in 2011, utilizes a MEMS (micro-electro-mechanical system) based structure.
 In this type of display, thousands of microscopic pistons are able to be manipulated up and down to act as pixels, which in turn reflect light with a desired wavelength to represent an image.
 This developing technology is currently in the prototype phase, as IMEC is still developing the mechanism that will mobilize their "pixels" more effectively.
 Some of the limitations of this type of this display include the high cost, difficulty of creating large screens, and its susceptibility to mechanical failures due to the relatively large amount of moving parts (microscopic pistons).

 Holographic television display

 The holographic television display was created by MIT researcher Michael Bove in 2013.
 Dr. Bove used a Microsoft Kinect camera as a relatively effective way to capture subjects in a three-dimensional space.
 The image is then processed by a PC graphics card and replicated with a series of laser diodes.
 The produced image is fully 3-dimensional and can be viewed from all 360 degrees to gain spatial perspective.
-Bove claims that this technology will be widespread by 2023, and that the technology will cost as much as today's ordinary consumer TV's.
+Bove claimed that this technology would be widespread by 2023, and that the technology will cost as much as today's ordinary consumer TVs.